Viewing Data Product Details¶

 Quick concepts¶

 As we understand that Data Product is a ready-to-use, reliable, and governed data solution designed to provide meaningful and actionable insights to meet specific business needs.
-It is a self-contained entity that delivers analytical data through predefined inputs, outputs, and APIs.
-Let's understand more about its components.
+It exposes clean, analysis-ready data through APIs and interfaces.

 -

-Inputs: Inputs refer to the raw data that feeds into a Data Product or analysis.
+Inputs: Raw data that feeds into a Data Product or analysis.
 These datasets serve as the foundation for all processing and transformations that the Data Product performs.

 -

-Outputs: Outputs are the insights or processed data generated from a Data Product.
+Outputs: Insights or processed data generated from a Data Product, ready-to-use datasets for downstream use.
 A Data Product may have one or more outputs, or in some cases, none.
-These outputs might include processed datasets which are cleaned and transformed data, ready for analysis.

 -

-Semantic model: A Semantic Model maps physical data to logical tables by defining relationships between data entities and creating meaningful metrics.
+Semantic model: Maps physical data to logical tables by defining relationships between data entities and creating meaningful metrics.
 It simplifies the underlying data structure into familiar business terms.

 - Abstracting complexity: It abstract representations of the data designed for ease of use.